Dengue vaccine research

 Status of vaccine development

-The WHO Strategic Advisory Group of Experts (SAGE) on Immunization is currently reviewing the evidence and will advise WHO on any recommended use of a licensed dengue vaccine.
-Key considerations include vaccine safety, vaccine efficacy, disease burden, programmatic suitability, including dose scheduling, and cost-effectiveness.
+The WHO Strategic Advisory Group of Experts (SAGE) on Immunization is currently reviewing the evidence for CYD-TDV and will advise WHO on a policy position for CYD-TDV.
+Key considerations include vaccine safety, vaccine efficacy, disease burden, programmatic suitability, and cost-effectiveness.

-It is expected that SAGE will discuss CYD-TDV at its April 2016 meeting and will then provide recommendations to the Director-General, WHO.
-In addition to the SAGE recommendation, a formal WHO assessment of public health utility and any recommendations for use will only be issued following licensure of the vaccine by a functional National Regulatory Authority.
+It is expected that SAGE will discuss CYD-TDV at its April 2016 meeting and will then provide recommendations to the Director-General, WHO on the public health utility and any recommendations for use.

-Several other live-attenuated vaccines, as well as subunit, DNA and purified inactivated vaccine candidates, are at earlier stages of clinical development.
+There are approximately five additional vaccine candidates under evaluation in clinical trials, including other live-attenuated vaccines, as well as subunit, DNA and purified inactivated vaccine candidates.
 Additional technological approaches, such as virus-vectored and VLP-based vaccines, are under evaluation in preclinical studies.